Waleed-Chaudhry/Spring-Hibernate/Section-1,2,3-Spring-Overview.md

 #### Adding the libraries to the Project Class Path
 * Right Click the project name -> Properties -> Java Build Path -> Libraries -> Add JARs -> and select all the JARs you added
 * You should be able to see the JARs in a new Eclipse Folder called Referenced Libraries

+### Spring Container
+The Spring Container provides an object factory which handles:
+* Inversion of Control (Section 4)
+* Dependency Injection (Section 5)